 The Opera North Orchestra opened the second section of the night with ‘Can You Feel It?’ – and by this point – lots of people clearly could.
 It was a revelation to watch the stresses and strains of the week leave those gathered in Millennium Square tonight, as collectively there was something special going on.

 Johnny Hates Jazz disconnected temporarily from their backstage, pumped elixir to bring us ‘Shattered Dreams’, followed by Carol Decker with ‘China in Your Hand’, which got a massive backing vocal from thousands of northern pop stars.

-By now, with the rain falling steadily – and being a 48-year-old Dad, I started getting a bit concerned about the potential for calamity with the water/electricity mix on stage – but my other-half was lost in an orchestral arrangement of ‘Sweet Dreams are Made of This’ and I worried she might thwack me with the umbrella that she wouldn’t let me deploy, if I ruined the moment – so I kept quiet.
+By now, with the rain falling steadily – and being a 48-year-old Dad, I started getting a bit concerned about the potential for calamity with the water/electricity mix on stage – but my colleague for the evening was lost in an orchestral arrangement of ‘Sweet Dreams are Made of This’ and I worried she might thwack me with the umbrella that she wouldn’t let me deploy, if I ruined the moment – so I kept quiet.

 Howard Jones returned to the stage with ‘What is Love?’ and ‘Hide and Seek’.
 I might not be totally sure what love is, but tonight it was heart-warming to see so many couples who obviously spend most of their time ‘just getting through’, taking a moment – thanks to the music and atmosphere – and finding each other again.

 Nik Kershaw brought us ‘Wouldn’t it be Good’ which reminded everyone that the grass isn’t always greener on the other side.
 He ended with ‘I Won’t Let the Sun go Down on Me’, which could have been this evening’s mantra.